courselabs/kubernetes/labs/namespaces/README.md

 This ensures apps don't use all the processing power of the cluster, starving other apps.
 [Resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) at the namespace level work together with [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) at the Pod level.

-The Pi app we've used before is compute-intensive, so to keep our cluster usable for other apps we'll deploy it in a new namespace with a CPU quota applied:
+The Pi-calculating web app is compute-intensive, so to keep our cluster usable for other apps we'll deploy it in a new namespace with a CPU quota applied:

 - [pi/02-cpu-limit-quota.yaml](specs/pi/02-cpu-limit-quota.yaml) - defines a quota which sets a total limits of 4 CPU cores across all Pods in the namespace
 - [pi/web-deployment.yaml](specs/pi/web-deployment.yaml) - defines a Deployment with one Pod which has a limit of 125 millicores (0.125 of one core)